Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 );
 ```

 - The [connection string from the Azure Portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string#get-connection-string-from-the-portal) is for the entire Event Hubs namespace and will not contain the path to the desired Event Hub instance which is needed for this constructor overload.
-In this case, the path can be added manually by adding ";EntityPath=[[ EVENT HUB NAME ]]" to the end of the connection string.
-For example, ";EntityPath=my-event-hub-name".
+In this case, the path can be added manually by adding `;EntityPath=[[ EVENT HUB NAME ]]` to the end of the connection string.
+For example, `;EntityPath=my-event-hub-name`.

 If you have defined a shared access policy directly on the Event Hub itself, then copying the connection string from that Event Hub will result in a connection string that contains the path.